 - Disciple (and be discipled by) others toward Christ-likeness

-- Serve Christ and others in practical ways
+- Serve Christ and others in practical ways.

-Ministry Formation Alert, Probation, & Dismissal
+Ministry Formation Failure, Alert, Probation, & Dismissal

 If a student receives a failing grade for Ministry Formation, s/he will be put on Ministry Formation Alert for the following semester.
 Students on alert must submit all forms to the Office of Ministry Formation on or before the due date.